pavlo/coreos-utils/etcd-env-generator/README.md

 1. See `how-to-inject-into-etcd2-service` text file for a sample `cloud-init` that uses `etcd-env-generator` tool.
 2. The tread on Serverfault - [CoreOS: Inject a real private IP in etcd2 cloud-config](http://serverfault.com/questions/745609/coreos-inject-a-real-private-ip-in-etcd2-cloud-config)
-3. The [approach]( https://coreos.com/os/docs/latest/using-environment-variables-in-systemd-units.html) described in CoreOS documentation, (skip to section called "etcd2.service Unit Advanced Example")
+3. The [approach of dropping in a piece of etcd2 service config]( https://coreos.com/os/docs/latest/using-environment-variables-in-systemd-units.html) is described in CoreOS documentation, (skip to section called "etcd2.service Unit Advanced Example")

 ## License